Priya Paul, Chairperson, Apeejay Surrendra Park Hotels, speaks about her visionary move behind reconfiguring simple hotels to boutique hotels

 With an aim to further expand into various geographies, Paul believes that design is the key differentiator for hotels, which is an integral part of their brand strategy

-What was the strategy behind introducing ‘Zone’?
+What was the strategy behind introducing ‘Zone’ by The Park?

 With design being your core focus, how important is technology for you?
 Also do you think technology will be the key differentiator in the future?